well-robotics/x-IMU3-ros2/README.md

 Based on this repo: https://github.com/xioTechnologies/x-IMU3-Software/tree/main Created a ros2 packge to publish associated imu messages.
-How to use this package
+How to use this package:

-A. Use x-imu to configure the message output frequency and commiunication
+A. Use x-imu software to configure the message output frequency and commiunication

 B. Read the python example on various communications.